Skoropis

-Skoropis (ско́ропись; ско́ропис) is a type of Cyrillic handwriting that developed from semi-ustav in the second half of the 14th century and was used in particular in offices and private office work, from which a modern handwriting developed in the 19th century.
+Skoropis (ско́ропись; ско́ропис) is a type of Cyrillic handwriting script that developed from semi-ustav in the second half of the 14th century and was used in particular in offices and private office work, from which a modern Russian cursive handwriting developed in the 19th century.

 Features

 It is characterized by a pronounced calligraphic character, roundness of letters, smoothness of their writing, a large number of strokes, ligatures and abbreviations.
 Usually it is small in lowercase and has long expressive elements with strokes as well as large capitals.
 Skoropis is difficult to adapt to typesetting due to the large number of strokes and ligatures.
 The cursive letters, partially connected with each other, differ from the letters of other types of writing by their light contours.
 Letters were largely elongated.

 In comparison with semi-ustav, cursive writing is marked by: